What’s better than chocolate chip cookies? A super giant chocolate chip cookie, that’s what!

 - 12 oz bag chocolate chips

-- Combine the ground up flax seeds and water and let sit for about 1 minute, so as to allow the flax seeds to become a bit sticky.
+- Combine the ground up flax seeds, water, and applesauce, and let sit for about 1 minute, so as to allow the flax seeds to become a bit sticky.

-- Soften the Earth Balance, and add it and the sugars; mix thoroughly.
+- Soften the coconut oil if it’s in a rock solid state, and add it and the sugars; mix thoroughly.

 - Add everything else, waiting to add the chocolate chips until the end, when everything else is pretty well mixed.

 - Shape the cookie into desired shape on a greased cookie sheet.
 I used silicon baking sheets for mine since they’re very non-stick.
 (If making regular-sized cookies, drop in 2 TBS sized chunks onto baking sheet.)